erashish41/react-vite-practice/01_react_vite/src/source.md

 - Without React.memo, MyComponent would re-render every time its parent component renders, even if the name prop hasn't changed.
 - With React.memo, MyComponent will only re-render if the name prop changes.

+- if we have to use the memo() property we have to wrap in ().

+32.useMemo Hook
+                const memoization = useMemo(() => {

+                },[dependencies]);
+- useMemo syntax is almost equal to useEffect.
+- The React useMemo Hook returns a memoized value.
+- The useMemo Hook only runs when one of its dependencies update.
+- The useMemo and useCallback Hooks are similar.
+The main difference is that useMemo returns a memoized value and useCallback returns a memoized function.
+- React useMemo() hook is a function that caches the value produced from an expensive function used inside a React component.
+- An expensive function is typically a resource intensive function that performs heavy and repetitive computations.

+- Memoization
+- It allows you to cache the results of expensive function calls and re-use the cached result when the same inputs occur again, rather than recalculating.